apostrophecms/apostrophe-sandbox/README.md

 This will create (or recreate) the apostrophe-sandbox database in your local mongodb database and insert a valid home page so that you have a starting point for edits.
 Take a peek at this one-line script if you're curious about what a valid home page looks like in MongoDB.

+## If You Are Working Offline

+If you are developing offline, edit `data/local.js` and switch `offline: false` to `offline: true`.
+This will make sure the sandbox doesn't try to load Google Fonts or the Google Maps API.
+Of course those features will not work until you remove this option.

 ## Launch

     node app.js